- Written by Administrator

 - Category: Network News

-WILMINGTON—The 2018 Rose Post Creative Nonfiction Competition is open for submissions.
+WILMINGTON—The Rose Post Creative Nonfiction Competition is now open for submissions.
 The deadline is January 15, 2022.

 Ecotone’s mission is to publish and promote the best place-based work being written today.
 Founded at the University of North Carolina Wilmington in 2005, the award-winning magazine features writing and art that reimagine place, and our authors interpret this charge expansively.
 An ecotone is a transition zone between two adjacent ecological communities, containing the characteristic species of each.
 It is therefore a place of danger or opportunity, a testing ground.
 The magazine explores the ecotones between landscapes, literary genres, scientific and artistic disciplines, modes of thought.